BabylonJS/OldDocumentationSite/content/overviews/Standard/Gui.md

 You can also define that a control is invisble to events (so you can click through it for instance).
 To do so, just call `control.isHitTestVisible`.

+Please note that `onPointerMoveObservable`, `onPointerDownObservable` and `onPointerUpObservable` will receive a Vector2 parameter containing the pointer coordinates.
+If you want to get the pointer coordinates in local control space, you have to call `control.getLocalCoordinates(coordinates)`.

-Here is an example of how to use observables: http://www.babylonjs-playground.com/#XCPP9Y#12
+Here is an example of how to use observables: http://www.babylonjs-playground.com/#XCPP9Y#121

 ### Alignments
 You can define the alignments used by your control with the following properties: